gabewolford/launchbreak/launchbreak/README.md

 ## Installation Instructions
-No need to install, as this app is hosted and live on Heroku [HERE](https://launchbreak.herokuapp.com/).

 If you'd like to fork the repo, you'll need to set up an `.env` file at the root level like this:

 ```